My Obsession with Growing Dried Heirloom Beans

 Dried Beans Versus Snap Beans

-Really quick, I wanted to say that, for the purpose of this article, I’m talking about “dried beans.”
+For the purpose of this article, I’m talking about “dried beans.”
 These would be beans that are specifically known as being ideal at their dried stage for culinary use.
 Great in soups, stews, cooked in water until an incredible broth is created.
-This is different from “snap beans” which are known for being ideal when eaten as a fresh, young, tender pod which you might think of as a green bean.
+This is different from “snap beans” which are known for being ideal when eaten as a fresh, young, tender pod—which you might think of as a green bean.

-Fun fact: some bean varieties can be both known as a “snap” and “dried” bean.
-This usually means that, when young, you can pick the bean pod as a fresh eating bean or wait until the pod has swelled and dried on the plant in order to save as a dried bean.
+In fact, some bean varieties can be grown as both a “snap” and “dried” bean.
+This usually means that, when young, you can pick the bean pod as a fresh eating bean (ie. green bean).
+Alternatively, you can wait until the pod has swelled and dried on the plant in order to save it as a dried bean.
+Not all beans can be grown as both, but you can read the description on the seed packet to find out.

 Where to Buy Bean Seeds & What to Buy

 There are soooo many great businesses selling heirloom dried beans.
-Be sure to check out my Where I Buy Seeds page to see a list of places I have personally tried, I trust, and I’ve had success with!
+Be sure to check out my Where I Buy Seeds page to see a list of places that I have tried myself.
+A lot can be said about buying seeds from dependable and high quality seed sources!

 Here are some things to consider before selecting and buying dried bean varieties: